TV-Rename/tvrename/technical.md

 ## Development
 You can find the Developers Wiki [here]({{ site.github.wiki_url }} "Read the Wiki")...
-In addition there is a Developers Forum which you can request access to.
+In addition there is a Developers Forum in Google Groups which you can request access to.

 ## Framework